Sony MDR-XB950N1 review: Noise-cancelling headphones for bass lovers

 After reading our review, what do you think about the Sony MDR-XB950N1 wireless headphones?
 Do you want such headphones with noise canceling features and powerful bass?
 Have you already bought a pair?
 Use the comments section below to share your thoughts or experiences about the Sony MDR-XB950N1 wireless headphones.

-Discover: Entertainment Bluetooth Hardware and Sound Reviews
+Discover: Entertainment Bluetooth Hardware Reviews